 COVID-19 UPDATE: Because the coronavirus pandemic has left so many Americans jobless, the federal government has given states more flexibility in granting unemployment benefits.
-You’ll still need to apply for these benefits through your state’s unemployment insurance program.
-Also, before submitting a claim, be sure to check out the New Jersey Unemployment Insurance Handbook.
+If you have questions about whether you’re eligible for unemployment benefits read our COVID-19 Unemployment Benefits and Insurance FAQ and check out the New Jersey Unemployment Insurance Handbook.

 New Jersey unemployment benefits program